SVA Founded as Cartoonists and Illustrators School

 Silas H. Rhodes and illustrator Burne Hogarth (Tarzan) co-found the Cartoonists and Illustrators School, with New York City-based professionals working in the arts as faculty, a practice that continues to this day.

 Reflecting a belief that there is more to art than technique, and that learning to become an artist is not the same as learning a trade, Silas H. Rhodes renames the institution the School of Visual Arts.

 SVA moves to its current location at 209 East 23rd Street.
 Besides classrooms, the new building affords space for exhibitions, lectures, symposiums and panel discussions.
-Over the years a wide range of guests, from Muhammed Ali and Salvador Dali to Meryl Streep and David LaChapelle, have filled the halls.
+Over the years a wide range of guests, from Muhammed Ali to Salvador Dali to Meryl Streep to David LaChapelle, have filled the halls.

 A building at 214 East 21st Street, to be used primarily for photography, is acquired.
 Twenty-five years later, 15,000 square feet in the BFA Photography Department undergoes renovation to house the latest digital imaging technology, shooting studios and printing facilities.

 The Visual Arts Museum is established, furthering the College’s active participation in the artistic life of New York City.
 In keeping with SVA’s commitment to innovation, the museum hosts exhibitions that might not find expression elsewhere.

 SVA Authorized to Confer BFA Degree